The Lorana Sullivan UK Foundation

 - The Marjorie Deane Financial Journalism Foundation

-- Justice for Journalists Foundation
+- Justice For Journalists Foundation

 - Kurt Geiger Kindness Foundation

-- The Roddick Foundation
+- The Cyril Taylor Charitable Foundation

-- The Rowland Educational Foundation
+- The Jabbs Foundation

 🎯 You've done the research.
 Now write an application they can't refuse.